 This utopian fantasy involved fair play and ponies for all.
 Spelling, not so much.

 In college I studied with a couple of great storytellers, E.L.
 Doctorow and Grace Paley.
-But I wanted to get paid regularly to tell stories, so I dropped my novel dreams and got into newspapering.
+But I wanted to get paid regularly to tell stories, so I dropped my novel intentions and got into newspapering.

 Of all the stories I reported, the ones about businesses fascinated me the most—how they got started, what they made, who bought it.
 When I got to New York City and still wanted to get paid for writing, Condé Nast and Hearst wouldn’t hire me, so I began telling stories for companies, not just about them.